lilab-bcb/harmony-pytorch/method/Method.md

 \end{align*}
 ```

-where $\otimes$ is multiplication of a matrix and a row vector, and
+where $\otimes$ is row-wise multiplication of a matrix and a row vector, and

 $$
 J = \begin{bmatrix}